OpenLMIS/openlmis-requisition-template-assignments-migration/README.md

 ### Step 2 - set default requisition template assignments

-In this step, we create default requisition template assignments to handle legacy requisitions.
-To match this requirement by default we assign each requisition template to all facility types that are in the database.
-After this step there should be X * Y records in the `requisition_template_assignments` table where X is equal to number of templates in the `requisition_templates` table and Y is equal to number of facility types.
+In this step, we create default requisition template assignments to handle new requisitions.
+To match this requirement by default we assign each active requisition template to all facility types that are in the database.
+After this step there should be X * Y records in the `requisition_template_assignments` table where X is equal to number of active templates in the `requisition_templates` table and Y is equal to number of facility types.

-At the end of this step, we remove `programId` column from the `requisition_templates` because it is unnecessary.

 See further information: